Color-superconducting quarkyonic matter: Quarks in Color-Superconducting Quarkyonic matter

 \section{Quarks in Color-Superconducting Quarkyonic matter}

 In the presence of the 2SC phase, only two color states of quarks are paired, while the third one is not~\cite{Buballa:2003qv}.
 Conventionally, we define the red and green color states to be paired, while the blue color state is unpaired.
-The phenomenological picture of CSQY matter consistent with this convention and with the notations introduced in Sec. \ref{intro} is shown by Fig. \ref{fig:art}.
+The phenomenological picture of CSQY matter consistent with this convention and with the notations introduced in Sec. \ref{intro} is shown in Fig. \ref{fig:art}.
 All the color states of quarks are labeled by the subscript index $c=(r,g,b)$.
 Thus, below we quantify the effects of the 2SC phase by the color-dependent pairing gap $\Delta_{c{\bf k}}=(\Delta_{\bf k},\Delta_{\bf k},0)$.
 The momentum dependence of the gap $\Delta_{\bf k}$ is motivated by the running of the QCD coupling~\cite{Deur:2016tte} and is introduced similarly to the nonlocal Nambu–Jona–Lasinio (NJL) model~\cite{Blaschke:2022egm,Contrera:2022tqh,Carlomagno:2023nrc,Ivanytskyi:2024zip}.

-The color dependence of the 2SC matter pairing gap leads to an inequivalence among quarks of different colors, resulting in distinct Fermi momenta $k_{fc}$ that generally do not coincide.
+The color dependence of the 2SC matter pairing gap leads to an inequivalence among quarks of different colors, resulting in distinct Fermi momenta $k_{fc}$ that generally do not coincide\footnote{ The mismatch of quark momenta in the presence of CS is discussed in the review \cite{Schmitt:2025cqi}.}.
 Hereafter, the index $f=(u,d)$ labels quark flavor states with masses $m_f$.
 In comparison to the chiral quark models, in which the medium-dependent quark masses are defined within a self-consistent mean-field approximation (see e.g. Refs.~\cite{Buballa:2003qv,Ivanytskyi:2022oxv,Ivanytskyi:2024zip}), for the sake of simplicity, we treat the quark masses as constant parameters of the model.
 We also allow them to deviate from the current quark masses from the Review of Particle Physics~\cite{ParticleDataGroup:2022pth} and assume that they partially account for the complexity of quark in-medium interactions.
 As is shown below, the Fermi energy of a given flavor-color state of quarks is $\epsilon_{fc}-\Delta_{fc}$, where $\Delta_{fc}$ denotes the pairing gap defined at the quark Fermi momentum and $\epsilon_{fc}=\sqrt{k_{fc}^2+m_f^2}$.

 The single-particle distribution function of unpaired blue quarks is given by the Fermi-Dirac distribution controlled by the corresponding Fermi momentum.
 The single-particle distribution of paired quarks can be derived within the Nambu-Gorkov formalism~\cite{Nambu:1960tm,Gorkov:1958}.
 However, this formalism treats quarks of all momenta as unbound quasiparticles, while the striking element of the QY picture is that the momentum states above the Fermi sphere are bound to baryons~\cite{McLerran:2018hbz}.
 This circumstance can be accounted for by cutting off from the Nambu-Gorkov single-particle distribution the momentum states above $k_{fc}$.